exjones/mindwurld/README.md

 * **next_skin** - The opposite of above.
 * **reload_page** - Refreshes the browser page, essentially reloading and resetting the wurld.

+The indicator icons, which match the buttons in the controller UI, at the bottom of the browser window _should_ flash to indicate that the client has received a message from an external source.

 Configuration
 -------------